ea1het/local_hybrid_ai/docs/pending.md

 - Define backup encryption-at-rest, retention generations, off-host copy and verification policy.
 - Package and document the external Stack6 memory-sync SSH bootstrap required when the configured Git origin needs that credential.

+## P0 — Upgrade engine hardening

+- The `postgres-major-upgrade` apply recipe (`src/local_ai_cli/upgrade/_postgres_major_upgrade.py`, used by Stack3 `postgresql`) has been exercised only against mocked subprocess/Docker calls (`tests/upgrade/test_postgres_major_upgrade.py`).
+It has never run against a real deployment.
+Real-runtime qualification — a representative PostgreSQL major-version transition on real infrastructure, per [upgrade executor qualification](devel-docs/upgrade-qualification.md) gate 11 — is required before this recipe is trusted in production.
+See [PostgreSQL DR qualification](dr/postgres.md#major-version-upgrade) for what the mechanism does and what it deliberately does not clean up automatically.

 ## P1 — DR engine hardening

 - Harden recovery validation for malformed non-string `mode`, `class` and `strategy` values.